sungnga/practice/React-2/apollo-music-share/README.md

     - Before adding the song to the database, we want to make sure each required property is provided a value.
 If not, set the property value to null.
 If provided, set that value
     - Once a song has been added to the database (addSong function is completed), we want to close the dialog window, clear the song text fields, and clear the url input field
     - If there's an error, we want to render an error message for that specific field to the user
-      - How it works is we can get the error object coming from GraphQL when calling `useMutation()`
+      - How it works is we can get the error object coming from GraphQL when calling `useMutation()`.
+We can destructure this error object so we can use it to handleError
       - Write a handleError function that's going to accept a field as a parameter.
-Then check to see if there's any errors in the error object.
-If there is, return the path, which contains the field name that's causing the error
+Then check to see if there's an error in the error object.
+If there is, return the path, which contains the field name that's causing the error.
+The path lives in the networkError property
       - In each of the TextField element, add the error property to execute the handleError method.
 The handleError() will accept the name of the text field as an argument
-      - Then use the helpText property to display a message to the user if the error occurs
+      - Then use the helpText property to display a message to the user of what they need to do to fix the error
   ```js
   import { useMutation } from '@apollo/client';
   import { ADD_SONG } from '../graphql/mutations';